Vivek-04022001/documentation/docs/backend/upgrading/intro.md

 5.1.7 -> 5.2.0
 ````

-You do not have to expect any breaking changes from such a release.
+You don't have to expect any breaking changes from such a release.
 It is possible that the user interface changes, due to a new feature that has been added.